 The book, Bad Blood – A Life Without Consequence is finished.
-We will be looking at publishing options over the next few weeks.
-If you have any questions, please send them via the Contact Page!
+The book is available from Amazon, and other digital retailers.
+Signed copies are available from the author.
+Please drop us a note or you have any questions, please send them via the Contact Page!

 Music was and still is one of the biggest factors in my life.
 I discovered record stores and concerts at a very early age, and never left.
 While a big fan of guitar rock, the instrument that always called to me was the keyboard.
 I am self-taught on the piano and what I really wanted in my teen years was a Vox electric organ.
 Sadly, my budget (and parents) denied me that option.
 After spending time trying to pull a conventional band together (and failing) I bought my first synthesizer after the first wave of synth duos appeared.
 A second synth followed, along with a drum machine, and then a four-track recorder.
 I began writing and recording under the moniker Munich Syndrome in the mid-80’s.
 The equipment at my disposal didn’t mesh with what I was trying to render, so the songs and project were put into mothballs.